| | | |

 Sail Amsterdam is a massive gathering of ships, from tall ships to little more than rowboats, in the port of Amsterdam.
 The first was in 1975, which makes this next one the 10th edition.

 August 20 to August 24, 2025.
 Don’t miss the “sail-in” on August 20.
-While the time hasn’t been announced yet, it’ll probably start at 9:00.
-The “sail-out” on August 24 will probably start at 14:00.
+Starting at 10:00 and lasting until 19:00, all of the participating ships will leave from the port of IJmuiden on the North Sea and sail along the North Sea Canal to Amsterdam.
+The “sail-out” on August 24 will start at 14:00.
 You’ll get to see at least some of the tall ships under sail!

 What sorts of ships can you see?